rajfal/rajfal.github.io/_posts/2018-01-14-importing-CSV-data-into-Docker-Neo4j-container.md

 ## Prerequisites:

 > - preferably a -nix OS, I run a lot of command line statements
-> - a Neo4j image inside Docker ready to run as a container, see [Neo4j setup with Docker](/2018-01-13-Docker-Neo4j-container-setup.md)
+> - a Neo4j image inside Docker ready to run as a container, see [Neo4j setup within Docker](/2018/Docker-Neo4j-container-setup/)
 > -

 ### Objective 1: import a denormalized CSV data into Neo4j